 The Northwest Alabama Regional Airport (MSL) is located north of U.S. Highway 72 Alternate in the southeastern corner of the urban area.
-Commercial passenger air service is provided by SeaPort Airlines with daily connections to Nashville, Tennessee.
+Commercial passenger air service is provided by Boutique Air with daily connections to Nashville, Tennessee and Atlanta, Georgia.
 MSL is the only essential service airport in the State of Alabama under the Department of Transportation's official program designation.
 Essential Air Service is a U.S. government program enacted to guarantee that small communities in the United States, which, prior to deregulation, were served by certificated airlines, maintained commercial air service.

-The airport has one runway which is 6,693 feet long and 150 feet wide and a second runway which is 4,000 feet long and 100 feet wide.
-The longest runway has ILS and GPS approach capabilities which permit operations with only a 200 foot ceiling and one-half mile visibility.
-General aviation facilities include 5 t-hangars, 18 enclosed hangars, 5 corporate hangars, and 1 large community hangar.
-There are a total of 71 based aircraft at MSL, consisting of 49 single-engines (48 piston, 1 turboprop), 10 multi-engines (7 piston, 3 turboprop), 6 jets, and 6 helicopters.
+The airport has a primary runway which is 6,694 feet long and 150 feet wide and a secondary runway which is 4,000 feet long and 100 feet wide.
+The primary runway has ILS and GPS approach capabilities which permit operations with only a 200-foot ceiling and one-half mile visibility.
+General aviation facilities include 5 t-hangars, 18 enclosed hangars, 6 corporate hangars, and 1 large community hangar.
+There is a total of 59 based aircraft at MSL, consisting of 40 single-engines (38 piston, 2 turboprop), 10 multi-engines (7 piston, 3 turboprop), 2 jets, and 7 helicopters.